Administrative & Academic Appointments

 Vice President for Academic Affairs

 As the Chief Academic Officer of the college, I am charged with the responsibility of advancing the academic program by fostering excellence in student learning, faculty scholarship and creative performance.
-My work involves the prudent management of a budget of 12 million dollars.
+My work involves the prudent management of a budget in excess of 12 million dollars.
 I lead and supervise the operations of all academic departments of the college, all members of the faculty, academic administrative officers and employees, and am responsible for academic support and all curricular programs.

 In the course of seeking to advance excellence in student learning, faculty scholarship and creative performance, I direct the work of four talented academic deans: Dean of Arts and Humanities, Graduate and Adult Education, Natural and Applied Sciences, and the Dean of Social Sciences.
-Also, I supervise the work of the Directors of library, computing services, audiovisual services, academic support, institutional research, honors program, NWCore, freshman year seminar program (FYS), global education, institutional assessment, the Franken Leadership Center and the Registrar's office.
+Also, I supervise the work of the Directors of the library, computing services, audiovisual services, academic support, institutional research, honors program, NWCore, freshman year seminar program (FYS), global education, institutional assessment, the Franken Leadership Center and the Registrar's office.

 I am privileged to offer a clear and compelling articulation of the integration of faith, learning and living in the total academic program consistent with Northwestern’s Vision for Learning and Vision for Diversity statements.
 Key to this work is my leadership of the Strategic Planning Committee through which I have sought to build institutional capacity for innovative program development while responsibly balancing fixed and variable costs.